-Just like any sport that involves a lot of running, basketball can be extremely hard on the knees.
-There is a lot of running and jumping involved in basketball, which causes impact to the knees and can often lead to many different types of knee injuries, including ligament tears or knee sprains.
-It is important that anyone who plays basketball makes sure to protect their knees.
+Proactively protecting your knees with a brace for support while playing basketball is one of the best ways to prevent common knee injuries and in some cases, serious ligament damage.
+Basketball is extremely hard on the knees and all the running and jumping causes heavy impact to the knees which lead to overuse injuries, ligament tears, or knee sprains.
+It is extremely important for anyone who plays basketball to protect their knees.
 This is why you see so many basketball players, including professionals, wearing knee braces on both of their knees.
-By wearing basketball knee braces, they are reducing the shock to their knees, as well as providing stability to the joints.
+By wearing a knee brace, they are reducing shock to the knee and providing stability to the joint.

 Keep Yourself in the Game by Wearing the Best Basketball Knee Brace

 No player wants to be sitting on the bench, recovering from a knee injury, while the rest of his or her team is out on the court.
-The best way to help keep yourself in the game this basketball season is to wear basketball knee braces on each of your knees.
-That way you may avoid the pain and suffering that comes with basketball knee injuries and you won’t have to worry about missing a game (or the entire season) while you recover.
+The best way to help keep yourself in the game this basketball season is to protect each of your knees while playing basketball.
+That way you can avoid the pain and suffering that comes with knee injuries and you won’t have to worry about missing a game (or the entire season) while you recover.